mvolkmann/mvolkmann.github.com/programming/sed-article.md

 It can be output before (`a`), after (`i`), or in place of (`c`) the normal output.

-This arbitrary text is never placed in PatSpace, so it cannot be edited by subsequent `sed` commands.
+This arbitrary text is never placed in the pattern space, so it cannot be edited by subsequent `sed` commands.

 In the examples that follow for the `a`, `c`, and `i` commands